$340,856Average Value$252Average Price per Sq Ft18Homes For Sale

 As part of an unincorporated community, children living in White City can join the Eagle Point public school system.
 They may start their education at Table Rock Elementary School, which earns a C-minus grade from Niche, before potentially moving forward to C-rated White Mountain Middle School.
 Both schools are in White City, but teenagers may have to travel about 10 minutes if they attend Eagle Point High School, which also receives a C. There, they may enroll in career technical education programs for agricultural science, manufacturing, automotive repair, business, computer or communications technology and culinary arts and catering.
 The school’s SkillsUSA team competes at a national level for engineering and culinary arts.

-White Mountain Middle School serve students in the White city neighborhood.
+White Mountain Middle School provides students in White City with hands-on learning and community involvement.

 1/3